aduros/wasm4/site/docs/tutorials/snake/placing-the-fruit.md

 Works.
 But since this is the `start`-function, `frameCount` is pretty much always `0`.
 That's why here's a small exercise for you: change the seed after the first key was pressed.

-:::note Check the for nil
+:::tip Check the for nil
 Keep in mind, that the value of `rnd` is `nil` if it wasn't initialized yet.
 :::